lostjared/MX2.Graphics.Demo/README.md

 **Web:**
-Open `index.html` in a modern web browser (Chrome, Firefox, Edge) inside of a running webserver.
-If you have Python you can start one with
+Open `index.html` in a modern web browser (Chrome, Firefox, Edge) inside a running web server.
+If you have Python, you can start one with
 <br>
 $ python3 -m http.server 3000
 <br>
-THen navigate to localhost:3000
+Then navigate to localhost:3000
 <br>

 ### Navigation